My HF Rig and Antenna

 ATU

-An automatic antenna tuner (SG-239 from SGC) is housed inside a weather-proof box and placed close to the feed-point of the loop antenna.
-Power (12 V DC) for the ATU is provided via the coax cable.
-I use a bias-tee at the radio and at the ATU.
+An automatic antenna tuner (SG-239 from SGC) is housed inside a weather-proof plastic box and placed close to the feed-point of the loop antenna.
+DC power for the ATU is supplied via the coax cable.
+I use a bias-tee at the radio and at the ATU (not seen in the picture).
+The bias-tee injects/extracts 12 VDC from the coax cable.

 A broadband balun (BL2 from Elecraft) is placed between the tuner and the antenna.
 It is housed inside the plastic box.
 The balanced side of the balun is connected to the loop antenna.
-The balun has two impedance options (1:1 or 1:4).
-I've selected the 1:4 option.
+The balun is wired for 1:4 where the low impedance side is connected to the antenna tuner, and the high impedance side is connected to the wire loop.

-When the operating frequency is changed (or when the antenna characteristics change), the antenna tuner requires RF from the transceiver in order to realign for lowest SWR.
-A few seconds of carrier at 5 W is usually enough for this task.
+When the operating frequency is changed (or when the antenna impedance changes due to weather conditions), the antenna tuner requires RF from the transceiver to align for best match and lowest SWR.
+A few seconds of RF carrier at 5 W is usually enough for completing this task.

 Loop skywire antenna.